JaeYoonKim72/INTRO/README.md

 # Requirement

-Python 3.0 and numpy library are requiered for calculation.
+Python 3.0 program and numpy library are requiered for calculation.

-R and ggplot library are required for generating reuslt plots.
+R program and ggplot library are required for generating result plots.

 # Contact